Best Forex Brokers in Singapore for 2025

 Cons

-- No Islamic or fixed spread accounts.
+- No cent or Islamic accounts.

-4. AMarkets
+4. easyMarkets

-Pros and Cons of AMarkets
+Pros and Cons of easyMarkets

 Pros

-- A wide range of trading assets.
+- A wide range of deposit and withdrawal methods, including cryptocurrencies.

 Cons